lomirus/tencent-weather/README.md

 }>(3)
 ```

-#### `/api/v1/weather/trend`
+#### `/api/v1/weather/days`

-Returns the weather infomation of recent days, from yesterday, a week in total.
+Returns the weather infomation of recent days, which starts from yesterday, and is 7 days in total.

 Reponse Example:
 ```js